How to Sell on Facebook Marketplace: Beginner’s Guide + Tips for Success

 When an interested buyer sends you a private message to inquire about your listing, make sure you agree on the price and method of payment.

-Commonly, this will be cash in hand.
-However, you are free to accept PayPal, bank transfers, or whatever other method works for you.
+Commonly, Facebook Marketplace transactions will be cash in hand.
+However, Facebook users are free to accept PayPal, bank transfers, or whatever other payment method works for them for selling items.

 If you are a Facebook merchant seller, you can choose to accept payment through Facebook Pay, but keep in mind that this option will incur a 5% processing fee.